 Have you ever been bored of a pair of shoes and wanted to do something about, for example, change the color?
 I know I have, with many of my older shoes.
-This time I actually decided to do something about partly because I was never wearing these shoes and partly to provide you all a post about how to do it in the leisure of your home.
+This time I actually decided to do something about it, partly because I was never wearing these shoes, and partly to provide you all a post about how to do it in the leisure of your home.
 Let me start off by saying that while I am skilled in shoe-shining, I am just as amateur as all of you when it comes to shoe dyeing.
 I have dabbled my hand at it a few times, but would not consider myself skilled in any way.
 That being, I wanted to show you just how easy it is, even for a newbie like myself.
 I guess the first thing that you have to be able to do is swallow the fact that you just might mess up.
 But if you never wore the shoes anyway, then you have nothing to lose!

 Now for the nitty-gritty.
 First things first, you have to strip down the shoe.
 You can either use a product like Saphir’s Renomat or something a bit harsher like white spirit or nail polish remover (acetone).
 The Renomat is actually a leather cleaner, but if you rub it hard enough it will help to remove some of the finish of the shoe as well as the dirt build up that might have accumulated.
 The Renomat would be good for medium to lighter colors, but you would most likely need to use the white spirit/nail polish removers for trying to strip darker colors.
 Depending on the strength of the finish, it may take several applications of stripping.
 You do not need to take it down to the bare color of the leather, only unless you really want to get a light color as the base for having greyish/tannish textures in your new color.
 Once stripped, allow the shoe to dry overnight, especially if you have done several applications.